RichardKnop/coreos-cluster/README.md

 You need an SSH key.
 The private key needs to be chmod to 600.

 You need the cloud provider credentials.
 These will be entered on the command line.

-## Ansible

-Some resources created by Terraform are provisioned using Ansible.
-Read the `ansible/README.md` file for more details.

-Main reason why we need Ansible is to secure secret information (such as database password) by `ansible-vault`.

 ## Requirements For AWS Provisioning